arangodb/docs/3.11/graphs-enterprise-graphs-management.md

 All collections used within the creation process are newly created.
 The process fails if one of them already exists, unless they have the correct sharding already.
-All newly created collections will immediately be dropped again in the failure case.
+All newly created collections are immediately dropped again in the failure case.

 ### Examples